-A. Daily Upgrades.
-When the Employer directs an employee to work in a classification other than that held, the employee shall be paid at the higher wage group for the entire shift, provided the employee works at the higher-rated wage group for at least three (3) hours.

-B. Working in a Lower Classification.
-When an employee is directed to temporarily work in a lower wage group, the employee shall receive his/her regular rate of pay for all lower rated work performed.

-C. Temporary Appointments.
+- A. Daily Upgrades.
+When the Employer directs an employee to work in a classification other than that held, the employee shall be paid at the higher wage group for the entire shift, provided the employee works at the higher-rated wage group for at least three (3) hours. - B. Working in a Lower Classification.
+When an employee is directed to temporarily work in a lower wage group, the employee shall receive his/her regular rate of pay for all lower rated work performed. - C. Temporary Appointments.
 Selection for appointments for less than thirty (30) consecutive days will be the right of management, other provisions of this contract notwithstanding.

-Temporary performance by an employee in a higher-rated classification shall not result in a change in classification of a position, unless such temporary work is in excess of thirty (30) consecutive days.
-In such cases, the change to a permanent classification will be made in accordance with Article 22.02.

-D. Substitute Appointments.
+Temporary performance by an employee in a higher-rated classification shall not result in a change in classification of a position, unless such temporary work is approved in writing by the Division Director prior to performing the duties and is in excess of thirty (30) consecutive days.
+In such cases, the change to a permanent classification will be made in accordance with Article 22.02. - D. Substitute Appointments.
 When an employee is temporarily substituting for another employee who is absent from a position in a higher-rated classification and it is known or becomes known that the appointment will exceed thirty (30) consecutive days, the substitute appointment will be made in accordance with Article 22.02, from current employees.